 You need to be sure that you know exactly where you’re sending your leads.
 To create an accurate link, start by visiting your website.
 If you’re with eXp Realty, this will be your kvCORE site.

 Search on your site for the homes you want to include in your list.
-In this case, since you promised your leads a list of homes under $300k, search for single-family homes in your city with a minimum price of $200k and a maximum price of $300k.
+In this case, since you promised your leads a list of homes under $300k, search for single-family homes in your area with a minimum price of $200k and a maximum price of $300k.

 15. Search Your Website